Theometrus/neat-asteroids/README.md

 ![](./gifs/stage_0.gif)

 ### Stage 1
-As time passes, useful mutations begin to emerge.
+As time passes, useful mutations (at this point, in the form of connection weight adjustments) begin to emerge.
 The AI begins to try out new tactics, such as moving around and shooting.
 ![](./gifs/stage_1.gif)

 ### Stage 2